Sleeper bus from Da Nang to Sai Gon (Ho Chi Minh city)

 It was approximated that 4.3 million tourists visited Vietnam in 2007, of which 70 percent, approximately 3 million tourists, visited Ho Chi Minh City.

-Danang city ↔ Ho Chi Minh city (Sai Gon)
+How to buy/book bus ticket from Danang city to Ho Chi Minh city (Sai Gon)

 – Length: 960 Km, about 21 hours.

-Or Representative office of Da Nang central bus station at:
+Representative office of Da Nang Central Bus Station at: